UBC-MDS/credit_default_prediction_group_20/doc/credit_default_analysis_report.md

 combined and grouped along with “Others”.
 Finally, the categories were encoded as 1 for married, 2 for single, 3 for others.

-As shown in the figure 1. pie chart for target, the target (default payment next month) is an imbalanced feature.
-There are more cases of not defaulting than defaulting.
+As shown in the Figure 1, the target is an imbalanced feature.

 <center>